Another inconsistent atheist who denies God

-Matt: For those who are still listening/reading, a category mistake is when you assign a characteristics to something that belongs to a different category [For example: Trying to judge the value of a painting by how much it weighs is a category mistake since it assigns the category of weight to an aesthetic value]
+Matt: For those who are still listening/reading, a category mistake is when you assign a characteristic to something that belongs to a different category [For example: Trying to judge the value of a painting by how much it weighs is a category mistake since it assigns the category of weight to an aesthetic value].

 Matt: The Christian God is transcendent and immaterial.
-Yet you said is no historical evidence for the Christian God.
+Yet you said that is no historical evidence for the Christian God.
 What kind of historical evidence would you be looking for?
 Archaeological evidence?
-Are you committing a category mistake by asking for a type of physical evidence for the nonphysical being?
+Are you committing a category mistake by asking for a type of physical evidence for the non-physical being?

 Matt: Do you want non-transcendent evidence for a transcendent being?
 I'm trying to engage you.